 The Dominican Order (also known as the Order of the Preachers) is a Roman Catholic religious order best known for their commitment to holistic education, the pursuit of truth (Veritas) and their focus on preaching — spreading the Gospel through words and actions to inspire change.
 Founded by St. Dominic de Guzman (1172-1221) in 1219, the order embraced a life of prayer and study, which led to a ministry of preaching – the early beginnings of the four Dominican pillars of prayer, study, community and service.

 When we inspire a girl to seek truth—or as we call it, “Veritas,”— we unlock her limitless potential to positively impact the world.

 Latin for “truth,” Veritas is one of the mottos of the Dominican order.
 Dominicans are searchers.
-They are constantly in pursuit of a deeper and fuller understanding of the truth.
-Whether it be in their studies, their relationships, their faith, or elsewhere, Dominicans are constantly craving and pursuing the truth in all things.
+We are constantly in pursuit of a deeper and fuller understanding of the truth.
+Whether it be in our studies, our relationships, our faith, or elsewhere, we are constantly craving and pursuing the truth in all things.

 History of the Hill

 Flintridge Sacred Heart was founded by the Dominican Sisters of Mission San Jose in 1931.
 The school’s original Mission-style buildings, designed in 1927 as a resort hotel by noted Southern California architect Myron Hunt, overlook the San Gabriel Valley and the Pasadena Rose Bowl from the crest of the scenic San Rafael Hills.